ivtoskov/lms-intrinsics/README.md

 A minimal example of how `lms-intrinsics` can be used, can be illustrated in 3 steps:

-Import LMS, the support for unsigned primives, and import `lms-intrinsics`:
+Import LMS, the support for unsigned primitives, and import `lms-intrinsics`:

 ```Scala
 import scala.lms.common._